lukasz26671/Tarkov-Server/README.md

 - You can find the DBViewer at https://localhost:443/db

 ## Thanks list
-- Aki Team (Chomp, CWX and Bepis)
+- SPT-Aki Team (Chomp, CWX and Bepis)
-- JET / TheMaoci / MaoMao
-- CQ
-- King
+- JustEmuTarkov team
-- Nehax
+- Altered Escape team